 Using Meat And Veggies in Sloppy Joes For A Complete Meal

-The other veggies are grated, and you really don’t even notice them.
 Carrots give a slightly sweet flavor for the sauce, which means less sugar.
-And zucchini is just a great, healthy, filler.
+And they’re grated, so they blend in nicely.

 Making Your Own Sloppy Joe Sauce